Bradley Wiggins has told BBC Sport he never imagined he would be talked about as a possible Tour de France champion.

 Four years ago, Wiggins, 32, spoke of the possibility of a Briton winning "about 10 years from now".

 But the Team Sky rider, fourth in 2009, believes he could be champion.

 "If I put my full energy into it and as much commitment as I did on the track in the Olympics, there's no reason why we couldn't get better than fourth and maybe win," he told Tim Franks.

-Three-time Olympic champion Wiggins crashed out on stage seven last year,
+Three-time Olympic champion Wiggins crashed out on stage seven last year, breaking his collarbone.

 Speaking from his final pre-Tour training camp in Mallorca on the possibility of a British winner, Wiggins said: "I never imagined it would be me.